Dancing and Mental Health

-There are many benefits of dance supported by research.
+Research shows there are many benefits to dance.
 Dance improves your heart health, overall muscle strength, balance and coordination, and reduces depression.
-These benefits have been seen across a variety of ages and demographics.
+These benefits are noticeable across a variety of ages and demographics.

-Swedish researchers studied more than 100 teenage girls who were struggling with issues like depression and anxiety.
+Swedish researchers studied more than 100 teenage girls who were struggling with issues such as depression and anxiety.
 Half of the girls attended weekly dance classes, while the other half didn’t.
-The results showed the girls who took the dance classes improved their mental health and reported a boost in their mood.
+The results?
+Girls who participated in dance classes improved their mental health and reported a boost in their mood.
 These positive effects lasted up to eight months after the dance classes ended.
-The researchers concluded dance could result in a very positive experience for participants and could potentially contribute to sustained new healthy habits.
+Researchers concluded dance can result in increased self-esteem for participants and potentially contribute to sustained new healthy habits.

-Teens aren’t the only ones who can dance their way to mental health.
-Senior adults (and adults of all ages) can reap the benefits too.
-A small group of senior adults, ages 65-91, was recently studied in North Dakota.
-After taking 12 weeks of Zumba (a dance fitness class), the seniors reported improved moods and cognitive skills.
-Not to mention increased strength and agility.
+Teens aren’t the only ones who can dance their way to better mental health.
+Senior citizens (and adults of all ages) can reap the benefits too.
+A small group of seniors, ages 65-91, was studied in North Dakota.
+After taking 12 weeks of Zumba (a dance fitness class), the seniors reported improved moods and cognitive skills- not to mention increased strength and agility.

 Aside from the benefits of movement and music, dancing also allows us to become more connected and social.
-Making new friendships or reconnecting in an old relationship can be a wonderful side effect of dance.
-These social interactions can go a long way in improving mood and mental health.
+Forming new friendships or rekindling old relationships are wonderful side effects of dance.
+These social interactions can play a huge role in improving your mood and mental health.

 If you are struggling with depression, consider trying dance as a form of therapy.
-While dancing should never replace seeking out help from a professional, it can be one tool you use to stay healthy.
-A formal dance class, exercise class, or even alone in your room could be enough to make a difference.
+While dancing should never replace seeking professional help, it can be one tool you use to stay healthy.
+A formal dance class, exercise class, or even grooving alone in your room could be enough to make a difference.
 Looking for motivation to get started?
 We have some suggestions that should help get you moving!